The Official* Website of

 What Can You Do with a Paleta?

-Tricycle Press, Hardback 2009.
+Now available through Penguin Random House, Hardback 2009.
 Paperback, 2014.
 Illustrated by Magaly Morales.

 This beautifully illustrated affirmation of the smells and sounds and tastes of a Mexican-American barrio is a delightful, touching, and playful trip into the many imaginative uses a young girl finds for the icy, natural fruit treat of a Mexican paleta.
-Winner of the Americas Award, the Tomas Rivera Book Award, and the Charlotte Zolotow Award.

 What Can You Do with a Rebozo?

-Tricycle Press, 2008.
+Now available through Penguin Random House, 2008.
 Illustrated by Amy Cordova.

 Recognized as an ALA Notable Book, a Pura Belpre Honor Book for Illustration, and on the Texas Library Association’s Texas 2X2 Reading List, What Can You DO with a Rebozo is a wonderful celebration of the power of imagination and play., following a spunky young Mexican American girl through her discovery of many uses for her Mom’s red Mexican shawl.